-- (a) Each application for a certificate of site and facility for an energy facility shall be signed and sworn to by the person, or by an authorized executive officer of the corporation, company, association or other organization, making such application. - (b) Each application shall include the information contained in this subparagraph, and in (c) through (k) below, as follows: - (1) The name of the applicant; - (2) The applicant's mailing address, telephone and fax numbers, and e-mail address; - (3) The name and address of the applicant's parent company, association or corporation if the applicant is a subsidiary; - (4) If the applicant is a corporation: - a.
+- (a) Each application for a certificate of site and facility for an energy facility shall be signed and sworn to by the person, or by an authorized executive officer of the corporation, company, association or other organization, making such application. - (b) Each application shall include the following information with respect to the applicantcontained in this subparagraph, and in (c) through (h) below, as follows: - (1) The name of the applicant; - (2) The applicant's mailing address, telephone and fax numbers, and e-mail address; - (3) The name and address of the applicant's parent company, association or corporation if the applicant is a subsidiary; - (4) If the applicant is a corporation: - a.
 The state of incorporation; - b.
 The corporation's principal place of business; and